-Zero Tax Up to ₹12 Lakh: What Business Owners and Sellers Actually Need to Know
+Zero Tax Up to ₹12 Lakh: What Self-Employed Sellers Actually Need to Know

 Your salaried friend called you in February to celebrate.
 "No tax up to ₹12.75 lakh!"
 Great news.
 But if you run a business — sell on Amazon, operate a D2C brand, do freelance work, or run any kind of proprietorship — your situation is different.
 The ₹12 lakh zero-tax threshold is real.
 It applies to you.
-But the fine print that salaried employees don't have to worry about is exactly where most business owners trip up.
+But the fine print that salaried employees don't have to worry about is exactly where most self-employed sellers trip up — and this July, when you're actually filing your ITR for FY 2025-26, is when that fine print catches up with you.

 What Changed in Budget 2025 — The Short Version